AttilaSagiDev/wishlist-admin-email/README.md

 ## Configuration ##

 Login to Magento backend (admin panel).
-You can find the module configuration here: Stores / Configuration, in the left menu Magevolve Extensions / Wish List Admin Email.
+You can find the module configuration here: Stores / Configuration, in the left menu Space Extensions / Wishlist Admin Email.

 Settings: